 We went back and forth about the budget projections.

-We created 4 slides.
+Finally, we created 4 slides.
 The first slide was about the overall marketing plan and KPIs.
 The 2nd slide was about 2019 and KPI status.
 The 3rd slide was about the projected 2020 budget by key categories.
 The 4th slide was about account-based marketing.
 Each one was supported with a table to show how we came up with our budget and key assumptions.

-I prepped Cindy on what to say and how to position the plan.
+Additionally, I prepped Cindy on what to say and how to position the plan.
 Overall, the budget meeting went well.
 The VP of Sales had several questions for Cindy to follow-up.
 We didn’t get all the budget we asked for, but she received a budget increase to try paid search and ABM.

 Thank you for tuning in to B2B Marketing and More with Pam Didner.
 I hope you are working on your 2020 plan and asking for additional budget.
 Wish you the best of luck to get the budget you need for 2020,

-It will be greatly appreciated if you subscribe to my podcast, like or comment.
+I’d greatly appreciated if you subscribe to my podcast, like or comment.

 Before you leave, make sure to check out the previous podcast episodes.